 The other gem in this shipment is one we're very familiar with.
-It comes from Dragonette Cellars, one of our most favorite wineries, and it's their 2012 Santa Rita Hills Pinot Noir (retail price $60).
-We tasted this at the Dragonette tasting room in Los Olivos a week before we received this bottle, and we already knew it's a great choice.
+2012 Santa Rita Hills Pinot Noir (retail price $60) from Dragonette Cellars — one of our most favorite wineries.
+We tasted this at the Dragonette tasting room in Los Olivos a week before we received this bottle, and we already knew it was a great choice.

-Gold Medal does not regularly offer an introductory offer, though during peak holidays like Valentine's Day, Mother's Day, Father's Day, and Christmas you'll find free gifts with purchase like gourmet truffles (chocoalte) and wine accessories.
+Discount Opportunities.
+Gold Medal does not regularly offer an introductory offer, though during peak holidays like Valentine's Day, Mother's Day, Father's Day, and Christmas you'll find free gifts with purchase like gourmet truffles (chocolate) and wine accessories.

-Gold Medal offers generous discounts on reorders, while supplies last—buy 2-5 bottles more and pay the regular price, buy 6-11 bottles and save up to 10%, buy 12-23 bottles and save up to 12%, buy 24 or more bottles and save up to 15%.
+Gold Medal does offer discounts on reorders, while supplies last—buy 2-5 bottles more and pay the regular price, buy 6-11 bottles and save up to 10%, buy 12-23 bottles and save up to 12%, buy 24 or more bottles and save up to 15%.
 Four-bottle members save more on reorders.

 Lastly, members-only special deals are limited.
 There are occasionally members-only sales.
 Since their wines are already very competitively priced, we don't mind that there aren't more offers coming from them.

-For Gold Medal, this is the weakest aspect of their wine club program and it's why they don't have a 5-star rating from us.
+Satisfaction Guarantee.
+In our eyes, this is the weakest aspect of the Gold Medal wine club program and it's why they don't have a 5-star rating from us.
 They say "Satisfaction Guaranteed" on their website, but what they really mean is that they believe you'll love what they ship, not that they'll replace anything you don't like as most other clubs of this caliber promise.

-That said, we'd be genuinely surprised and concerned if you recived a stinker from Gold Medal.
+That said, we'd be genuinely surprised and concerned if you received a stinker from Gold Medal.

 Platinum Series Wine Club